Annie Get Your Gun (musical): Reception

 However, the show itself was greatly lauded by some critics: Vernon Rice of the New York Post proclaimed, "Irving Berlin has outdone himself this time.
 No use trying to pick a hit tune, for all the tunes are hits...Ethel Merman is at her lusty, free and easy best...She is now able to develop a consistent characterization and stay with it to the show's end.
 And when she opens her mouth to sing, she sings!"
 William Hawkins of the New York World-Telegram said that Merman was "bright as a whip, sure as her shooting, and generously the foremost lady clown of her time" and asserted that the show itself was comparable to those of Rodgers and Hammerstein, proclaiming, "For verve and buoyancy, unslackening, there has seldom if ever been a show like it...the girls in Annie have the beauty and character of looks one associates with a Rodgers and Hammerstein show.
 And the production has in every way the distinction that has become their hallmark".

 Historians have viewed the show as inaccurate, citing among other reasons its portrayal of Annie as a loud, boisterous character, when in reality she had a quiet personality and did needlepoint in her spare time.

-Redface
+Native American criticism

-Native Americans have criticized the show's portrayal of Redface and promotion of cultural stereotypes.
-The song "I'm an Indian Too" is seen as particularly offensive; Annie sings that song after the character Sitting Bull adopts her into the Sioux tribe.
+Some American Indians have criticized the show's portrayal of the Natives and promotion of cultural stereotypes.
+The song "I'm an Indian Too" is sometimes seen as offensive; Annie sings that song after the character Sitting Bull adopts her into the Sioux tribe.
+Many contemporary productions have omitted the song from their revivals, both in response to the stereotypes in the lyrics, as well as part of an overall restructuring of the musical for modern audiences.